 We looked at origin stories, stereotypes, appropriation, the democracy of species, lost languages, seven fires, immigration, and relationship to the land.
 Students talked about the project in the hallways and at dinner with their parents, who commented curiously about how engaged their children were.
 We queried Indigenous notions of sexuality, creativity, humour, medicine, leadership, and identity.
 Finally, we used the discussion to create an art piece, and translated our grappling into spoken word poetry.

 The performances had some attendees in tears, some offended (work is often powerful when it offends), and all enraptured.
 Parents who planned to leave after their child presented, stayed in awe.
 Kids described the event as emotional, profound, and in the words of one student, the poetry “filled the empty space of the room with admiration.”

 If Indigenous issues are the curriculum’s new buzzwords, we have a responsibility as teachers to guide this engagement away from appropriation and into a space of collaboration and authentic engagement.
 The First Peoples of Canada made a home here long before colonizers poked a flag into the ground, and their culture holds a deep knowing; a wisdom frayed at the edges from being shared so many times.
-A knowledge breathed into stories and woven into relationships, passed down from elder to elder to stone to elder.
+A knowledge breathed into stories and woven into relationships, passed down from elder to elder to elder.
 A way of existing in relationship that balanced giving and taking.